 You’ve broken free from alcohol or your drug of choice and see a bright light at the end of your substance use disorder tunnel.
 Setting up a strong foundation of sobriety is paramount to reaching that light and avoiding the challenges and temptations in early recovery.

-To help set you firmly on the road to recovery, Dr. Daniel Headrick and the team here at Tres Vistas Recovery pulled together five tips that will serve you well in staying sober.
+To help set you firmly on the road to recovery, our team here at Tres Vistas Recovery pulled together five tips that will serve you well in staying sober.

 1. Stay connected

 One of the most important steps you can take in recovery is to stay connected.
 Whether through our aftercare services, which include alumni meetings, your local support group, or remaining in close contact with people who are also in recovery, these connections are important.

 As we mentioned, recovery can be full of hurdles, but you no longer have to surmount them alone.
 By staying connected, you benefit from a collective wisdom that has helped millions before you get clean and stay clean.

 Finding new interests or activities is highly beneficial when you’re in recovery.
 We can’t tell you how often our clients have told us that a new activity was key to their success.
 The power behind finding a new interest is that it is connected to the new, sober you and teaches you how to have fun in sobriety.

 Whether it’s surfing, music, photography, or anything else that piques your interest, new interests can make all the difference in your recovery.

 3. Move a muscle, change a thought